Into the Light (David Coverdale album): Background

-In an interview with Classic Rock magazine in 2000, Coverdale stated: "The whole premise of my new record, Into The Light, is about coming out of what I felt was a dark period...
+In an interview with Classic Rock magazine in 2000, Coverdale stated: "The whole premise of my new record, Into The Light, is about coming out of what I felt was a dark period. [...]
 I didn't really know who I was, using the illusion of David Coverdale I've created, or that other people have.
 I got tired of trying to live up to that, which is not necessarily who I am."
+Despite Restless Heart being released under the Whitesnake name, Coverdale considers it and Into the Light "brother and sister albums".